What is Lien Stripping and How Does It Relate to My Mortgage?

 Helping You Protect Your Home

 The State of Florida has more foreclosures than just about any other state in the U.S. With so many upside-down mortgages and homeowners struggling to make ends meet, mortgage lien stripping through bankruptcy is an option that can provide true financial relief to countless individuals.
-My name is Barbara Cusumano and I am a Gainesville bankruptcy attorney.
+My name is Barbara Cusumano and I am a St. Petersburg and Gainesville bankruptcy attorney.
 Keep reading to learn more about how you can protect your home by filing for bankruptcy!

 Lien Stripping in Chapter 13 Bankruptcy